GRACeFUL-project/DSL-WP/Meetings/README.md

 * Wed 2016-10-05 at 10:00 in EDIT-8103: Monthly GRACeFUL telcon
 * Fri 2016-10-07 at 11:00 in EDIT-6128: Weekly Chalmers GRACeFUL
 * Fri 2016-10-14 at 11:00 in EDIT-6128: Weekly Chalmers GRACeFUL
+    * MaAl presentation of the existing source code + discussion
+    * Decide travel / participation plans for the "RAT architecture work sprint"
+    * Q&A session about the project and the contacts different sites
 * Thu 2016-10-20 at 11:00 in EDIT-6128: Weekly Chalmers GRACeFUL
 * (No meeting in the exam week)
 * Wed 2016-11-02 at 10:00 in EDIT-8103: Monthly GRACeFUL telcon [PaJa tentative]